rockstor/rockstor-doc/howtos/oem-guide.rst

 - All Rockstor distributed code is FSF Free/Libre & OSI approved and available on our `GitHub Organisation <https://github.com/rockstor>`_ site.

-- All 'rockstor' rpm packages are source (--format sdist) in nature: i.e. non binary.
+- All 'rockstor' rpm packages are source (--format sdist) in nature: i.e. non-binary.

 - All released packages are built directly from publicly tagged GitHub releases, for details see: `rockstor-rpmbuild <https://github.com/rockstor/rockstor-rpmbuild>`_.